Leaderboard

 Dynamic Filtering¶

-- Manifold Filter: Show all difficulty levels or filter to specific ranges
+- Tier Filter: Show all difficulty levels or filter to specific manifolds (e.g., "Easy", "Medium", "Hard")

 Multi-Difficulty Model Display¶

-Models now display up to 3 rows per model showing performance across difficulty levels:
+Models display 3 rows per model showing performance across difficulty levels:

 - Easy: Baseline reasoning tasks